-We execute our calculations on the ensemble a06m310 with valence overlap fermion, and do the precision extrapolation for all the combinations of $\xi$ and $\mu$.
+We execute our calculations on the ensemble a06m310 using the same valence overlap fermion point source propagators generated for the Landau gauge calculation, and do the precision extrapolation for all the combinations of $\xi$ and $\mu$.
 As Fig.~\ref{fig:fixing} shows, the increasing lower band of gauge fixing precision $\theta$ at larger $\xi$ reduces the number of available data points, as quantified in Table~\ref{tab:xiprec}.

 In principle, the $\xi$-gauge dependence of $Z^{\rm RI}(\xi,\mu;a)$ should match the perturbatively calculated result under dimensional regularization at 3-loop~\cite{Gracey:2003yr}, up to discretization errors: